 5> set sl-CapabilityInformationSidelink to include UECapabilityInformationSidelink message, if any, received from peer UE.

+5> set sl-DRX-ConfigFromTx to include the sidelink DRX configuration of the associated destination, if received from the associated peer UE and accepted;

+5> set sl-DRX-InfoFromRx to include the sidelink DRX assistance information of the associated destination, if any, received from the associated peer UE.

 4> if a sidelink radio link failure or a sidelink RRC reconfiguration failure has been declared, according to clauses 5.8.9.3 and 5.8.9.1.8, respectively;